marenamat/ietf-draft-marenamat-grow-route-server-nh-translation/draft-marenamat-grow-route-server-nh-translation.md

 Traditionally, Internet Exchange BGP Route Servers {{-internet-exchange}}
 serve IPv6 NLRIs with IPv6 next hops, and IPv4 NLRIs with IPv4 next hops.

-Recently, there have been networks running IPv4 only on end hosts and forwarding the IPv4 traffic over IPv6-only intermediate hosts {{-mixed-nh}}.
+Recently, there have been networks running IPv4-only on end hosts and forwarding the IPv4 traffic over IPv6-only intermediate hosts {{-mixed-nh}}.
 In the Internet Exchange environment, however, these networks need an IPv4 address assigned to allow routing from and to legacy-only networks where IPv6 nexthops